 We’ll on that little joke we’ll end the meeting.

 I hope you all enjoyed the transcript.
 I surely enjoyed creating it.

-For more information about what we do at Junto Investments and our emergence from a desire to bring virtue, rationality, and multiple fields of studies to the modern short-sighted investment discipline, read more about us and our investment philosophy.
+For more information about what I do at Junto and its emergence from a desire to bring virtue, rationality, and multiple fields of studies to the modern short-sighted investment discipline, read more about me and consider joining the membership.

 Thank you for reading!